ctalledo/sysbox/experiments/sysbox-pods/sysbox-pods.md

 # time="2021-04-04 19:08:25" level=error msg="FUSE file-system could not be unmounted: waitid: no child processes"
 # time="2021-04-04 19:08:25" level=error msg="FuseServer to destroy could not be eliminated for container id 0e23da6a824f5ab30bc18c70a5d6f7180ca6d32395ad5154ec0f6036cc19c55e"
 ```

+* Come up with solution for CRI-O versions > 1.20

 * Remove all unneeded usage of userns in sysbox-fs